 “Those involved back stage where absolutely key to providing the dramatic back-drop to complement the show and worked tirelessly to ensure it ran smoothly.
 They have learnt valuable skills in staging, lighting, costume and props as well as developing their team-work and self-management skills.”

-The school's ‘Les Misérables’ journey started way back in September last year when staff held three workshop auditions and then solo auditions to find their cast.
+'s ‘Les Misérables’ journey started way back in September last year when staff held three workshop auditions and then solo auditions to find their cast.
 From amongst the many talented students within the school, interest was high, competition was fierce, and it wasn’t difficult to find a Valjean, Javert, Eponine and the other 30 or so characters to play the main roles, with all year groups represented.

 Headteacher, Mrs Cawood said: “The quality of the music and singing is exceptional and we are all incredibly proud of everything the staff and students have achieved as members of a very dedicated and driven team.